Sister Novelists - Review of Book by Devoney Looser

 Hmm, this is a brazen appeal to the popularity of Austen and the Brontës, in fact it's what called in marketing a "hard sell" ...but it's not very plausible.

-The claim that the Porter sister "paved the way for Jane Austen and the Brontës" is about as convincing as to claim that the Roman road from London to Bath paved the way for Edward I to invade Scotland.
+To claim that the Porter sisters "paved the way for Jane Austen and the Brontës" is about as convincing as to claim that the Roman road from London to Bath paved the way for Edward I to invade Scotland.
 Because the fact is that Jane Austen (whether or not she had ever read any of the Porter sisters' books) set off in a completely different direction.
 She did something so different that there is just no comparison with the Porters and no real relevance.
-It's true that the Porter sisters were well known in their time (though they were never lionized to the extent that Mme de Staël or Sydney Morgan, the great female literary "celebs" of this period, were ).
+It's true that the Porter sisters were well known in their time (though they were never lionized to the extent that Mme de Staël or Sydney Morgan, the great female literary "celebs" of this period, were).
 They wrote plays and even opera libretti, as well as novels.
 But the Porters' modest degree of fame never inspired or, I think, affected Austen at all.
 Her literary models were Fanny Burney and Maria Edgeworth, both of whom wrote about the everyday life of women in contemporary England.
 And Austen's great virtue is her sharp, humorous observation.
 Likewise the Brontës wrote about the Yorkshire they knew, and the harshness of the horrible schools they had experienced.
 The Porters' novels are pure flights of imagination and escapism.
 Many of them have the subtitle "Romance", which I think is apt.

-Where in Looser's book is there any serious in-depth exposition of the virtues of any of the Porter sisters' books, their literary merit, their seriousness of theme, originality, or anything else that can justify her claim that they had "blazing genius"?
+Where in Looser's book is there any serious in-depth exposition of the virtues of any of the Porter sisters' books, their literary merit, their seriousness of theme, originality, power, or anything else that can justify her claim that they had "blazing genius"?
 Have I missed something?

 Putting aside this sales talk, undoubtedly Professor Looser has found and researched a considerable body of the Porter family letters that are of interest to scholars of the literature and history of the Regency period.
 The two sisters, Anna Maria and Jane, and their brother Robert Ker Porter (a painter, possibly the most talented of all of them) led eventful lives, went into society, and met prominent people.
 All this is worth investigating.
 There are things to learn here, and there are instances where light is shed on matters of some interest.